Karthik-18/Karthik-18/README.md

 - 👋 Hi, I’m @Karthik-18(Karthik Shetty)
 - 👀 I’m interested in Frontend Development and build new & user friendly experience
 - 🌱 I’ve currently completed my graduation in ComputerScience Engineering
-- 💞️ I’m looking to collaborate on Html,Css,Bootstrap,Js and Java as a programming language
+- 💞️ I’m looking to collaborate on Frontend Technology and Java as a programming language
 - 📫 My hobbies include reading and listing to books and play cricket(School & College Team Captain)

 <!---